OpenRockets/web-dev-error-solutions/errors/javascript/creating-a-css-only-expanding-card-with-a-subtle-reveal/README.md

 # 🐞 Creating a CSS-only Expanding Card with a Subtle Reveal

 This document details the creation of an expanding card effect using only CSS.
-This effect provides a smooth, visually appealing transition when a card is hovered over, revealing more content.
-We'll use pure CSS3, avoiding any JavaScript.
+No JavaScript is required.
+The effect involves a card that, on hover, expands to reveal additional content smoothly.
+We will use pure CSS to achieve this.

 **Description of the Styling:**

-The card starts with a compact size, displaying only a title and a small image.
-On hover, the card smoothly expands vertically, revealing a hidden description section.
-A subtle shadow effect enhances the depth and visual appeal.
-The transition is smooth and uses CSS transitions for a professional look.
+The card is styled using a simple container with a background image and text.
+On hover, the card expands vertically, revealing hidden content below.
+We achieve the smooth transition using CSS transitions and transforms.
+The hidden content slides up from below the card.

 **Full Code:**